Shrey-Viradiya/PSC_Project/BookRecommenderSystem/README.md

     The SVD++ algorithm is an extension of SVD that takes into account implicit ratings.

-*Surprise library used to make recommandation.*
+*Surprise library is used to make recommandation.*